pkardas/notes/books/kubernetes-book.md

 Declarative model is a method of telling Kubernetes your desired state, while avoiding the detail of how to implement it.
 You leave the _how_ up to Kubernetes.

 Zero-downtime rolling-updates of stateless apps are what Deployments are about.
-They require a couplu of things from your microservice applications in order to work properly:
+They require a couple of things from your microservice applications in order to work properly:

 - loose coupling via APIs